IxSxHxY/IxSxHxY/Django/todo/README.md

 I learnded some django's fundamental and knew how to perform basic CRUD operations.

-Basically I just made some changes on the styling of the website (even though it is quite bad) and add a cancel button for deleting and editing.
+Basically I just made some changes to the styling of the website (even though it is quite bad) and add a cancel button for deleting and editing.
 Others like features and logics are still following the video.

 Create a task